-The house was enlarged with a service wing on the west or street side in 1839, for Joseph Grisbrook, the Powis Street draper.
-In 1855–57 the Admiralty acquired Rush Grove House to replace Bowater Cottage as a residence for the colonel commandant of the Marine Barracks.
+The house was enlarged in 1839 and in 1855 the Admiralty acquired Rush Grove House to replace Bowater Cottage as a residence for the colonel commandant of the Marine Barracks.

 Rush Grove House was chosen to play the West End gallery of J. M. W. Turner in director Mike Leigh’s 2014 biopic of the famous British artist, which starred Timothy Spall – and the property was also a location for the smash-hit 2013 TV detective drama The Suspicions Of Mr Whicher.